kwabena95/graphql-server/README.md

 # GraphQL-Server

 ## Description
-A customer base server-side GraphQL
+A customer base server-side GraphQL application that will allow a CRUD functionality.